Urvishkumar-Bharti/2D_Maze_Optimal_Path_Generation/README.md

 ## Project Description
 This project solves a **2D maze navigation** problem using the A* algorithm.
 The objective is to guide a robot from the **entrance** (top of the maze) to the **exit** (bottom of the maze) by parsing a maze image and generating an optimal path.

+If you like this project, please consider starring it.

 ###  1: Code Implementation and Description

 ### **Key Features:**